ENERGY FROM EARTH AND SEA 2025

 Browse the content

-This section contains aggregated information on a group of renewable technologies of very diverse origin, which together represent 1.5% of renewable capacity and 1.0% of total installed generation capacity in Spain at the end of 2024.
-Four blocks can be distinguished: biomass and biogas (1,105 MW), renewable waste identified as 50% of solid urban waste (170 MW), hydro-wind, which is the power station installed on the island of El Hierro (11 MW), and marine hydro (5 MW).
+This section contains aggregated information on a group of renewable technologies of very diverse origin, which together represent 1.4% of renewable capacity and 1.0% of total installed generation capacity in Spain at the end of 2025.
+Four blocks can be distinguished: biomass and biogas (1,140 MW), renewable waste identified as 50% of solid urban waste (170 MW), hydro-wind, which refers to the power station installed on the island of El Hierro (11 MW), and marine hydro (5 MW).

 Annual evolution of the installed capacity of other renewables